echopen/echopen_prototyping/README.md

-# My Awesome Book
+# echOpen prototyping

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This document is made to bring together all information about ongoing project at echOpen !!